 Saltwater Farm is an award-winning vineyard set on more than 100 panoramic acres – fifteen of which are planted with six varieties of grapes – bordered by tidal marshes, a cove and vistas of Long Island Sound, near the historic New England coastal village of Stonington.

 Stonington Vineyards, a founding member of the Connecticut Wine Trail, is best known for its barrel fermented Chardonnay and its proprietary blends Seaport White and Triad Rose.
 The Vineyards also produce Vidal Blanc, Gewürztraminer, Riesling and Cabernet Franc.

-The Watch Hill Light has served the seafaring community of Watch Hill and its neighbors for over 200 years.
+The Watch Hill Light has served the seafaring community of Watch Hill, Rhode Island and its neighbors for over 200 years.
 Within the museum, visitors have numerous things to do, including the opportunity to view letters, bills and journals that offer insight as to how the lighthouse keepers lived and worked in the facility.

 Mystic Seaport: The Museum of America and the Sea is the nation's leading maritime museum.
 Explore American maritime history first-hand as you climb aboard historic tall ships, stroll through a re-created 19th-century coastal village or watch a working preservation shipyard in action.

 As New England’s hands-on aquarium, Mystic Aquarium offers unforgettable animal encounters, fun interactive experiences and dynamic learning opportunities for people of all ages.
 Sea lion shows, beluga whales and African penguins make it a special place, while deep-sea exploration exhibits make it one of a kind.

-Westerly Land Trust has acquired over 1,500 acres of land around Westerly and offers a number of marked hiking trails, as well as guided hikes and walks throughout the year.
+Westerly Land Trust has acquired over 1,500 acres of land around Westerly, Rhode Island and offers a number of things to do, including marked hiking trails as well as guided hikes and walks throughout the year.

 The oldest continuously operating carousel in the United States, children 12 and under can feel like they're flying through the air while trying to grab the ever-elusive brass ring.